Chart Color Schemes

 The level of general health in Woodville South is notably higher than the national average with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

-Woodville South exhibits superior health outcomes with low prevalence of common conditions among its general population, nearing national averages even among older, at-risk cohorts.
+Woodville South exhibits superior health outcomes with a low prevalence of common health conditions among its general population, nearing national averages even among older, at-risk cohorts.

-Approximately 52% (~1,898 people) have private health cover, slightly higher than the average SA2 area.
-The most prevalent medical conditions are asthma and mental health issues, affecting 7.7% and 7.6% of residents respectively.
-Notably, 71.8% report no medical ailments, compared to 68.9% in Greater Adelaide.
-As of 5th August 2021, 14.8% (536 people) are aged 65 and over, lower than the 20.0% in Greater Adelaide.
-Despite this, health outcomes among seniors require more attention than those of the broader population.
+Approximately 52% (~1,896 people) have private health cover, slightly higher than the average SA2 area.
+The most prevalent medical conditions are asthma and mental health issues, affecting 7.7% and 7.6% of residents respectively, with 71.8% reporting no medical ailments compared to 68.9% in Greater Adelaide.
+The area has 14.8% (536 people) aged 65 and over, lower than the 20.0% in Greater Adelaide.
+Health outcomes among seniors warrant more attention than those of the broader population.

 Frequently Asked Questions - Health